micha3ldavid/lessons/JavaScript/prototypical-inheritance.md

 ## Learning Goals

 * define inheritance
+* define property, method, and members
 * create a reverse and isEmpty method on String.prototype
 * create a List object, which inherits from Array
+* create an additinal isEmpty method on our custom List object
 * use the 'new' keyword to create object instances
-* use scope to reference object members
+* use 'this' context to reference our object members
-* create a custom Creature object
+* create a custom CreatureOfTheNight object
-* create a Supernatural creature, which inherits our Creature
+* create you own Supernatural creature, which inherits from our CreatureOfTheNight
-* use instanceof to compare objects

 ## Intro